xwmx/nb/docs/index.markdown

-  (default) Copy or download the file in <path> or <url>. copy      Copy the file at <path> into the current notebook. download  Download the file at <url> into the current notebook. move      Copy the file at <path> into the current notebook. notebook  Import the local notebook at <path> to make it global.
+  (default) Copy or download the file in <path> or <url>. copy      Copy the file at <path> into the current notebook. download  Download the file at <url> into the current notebook. move      Move the file at <path> into the current notebook. notebook  Import the local notebook at <path> to make it global.

 Description: